Learning Hub

 Music

 Year 6 will be enjoying Music lessons carried out by a specialist music teacher.
 The focus will be on singing, rhythm and percussion.
-The children will also take part in a singing assembly every week on a Thursday afternoon.
+The children will also take part in a singing assembly every week on a Wednesday afternoon.

 P.E